Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20231128-testing-datasets/lesson.md

 distribution_in_file('/tmp/web2a.head', '/tmp/web2a.head.txt')
 ```

 Runtime is much faster.
 Unfortunately, results are significantly different - because the input file is sorted, we're testing words that are more likely to start with letters like 'a', skewing the character distribution.
 Examining `/tmp/web2a.txt` vs `/tmp/web2a.head.txt`, we see that the letter 'a' appears at a frequency of 6.7% in the former, but 12.1% in the latter.
-Often times, simple subsetting strategies like this will fail in even more problematic ways -- subsampling in this manner can cause some tools in your workflow to produce no results, rendering the rest of the workflow unable to run or producing blank, meaningless outputs.

 In this case can try sampling random lines from the file, instead of the first lines: